-Concrete result: over a two-day trial on a high-profile matching service I logged settings, impressions and replies.
-With verification toggled on I recorded ~9 matches per 100 impressions and an 18% reply rate; without verification the same metric fell to ~2 matches per 100 and a 6% reply rate.
+Concrete result: Over a two-day trial on a high-profile matching service, I logged settings, impressions and replies.
+With verification toggled on, I recorded ~9 matches per 100 impressions and an 18% reply rate; without verification, the same metric fell to ~2 matches per 100 and a 6% reply rate.
 Median first-response latency was ~240 minutes; conversion to phone-number exchange was 28% for verified profiles versus 9% for unverified.
 I left 45 threads unread intentionally to measure re‑engagement; only 3 of those reactivated after a reminder message.

 Product and market notes: a well-designed profile layout that surfaces job title and context performs better in industries with public exposure – entertainment-adjacent and media industries showed higher badge density in my sample.
-Compared to legacy services like eharmony, this matching service prioritized quick verification and in-product prompts. theres a clear trade-off: reach versus selectivity.
+Compared to legacy services like eharmony, this matching service prioritised quick verification and in-product prompts.
+There's a clear trade-off: reach versus selectivity.
 If you wanted broader reach, disable strict filters; if quality matters, enable the verified-only option and accept some loss in volume where quality comes at a price.

 Operational checklist: enable verification, set radius to 25–35 miles, age range narrow to your intended bracket, export conversation starters that worked (templates from crawford and chace-style profiles were the most effective in my test), stop using the same icebreaker twice in a row, and avoid opening new threads while older conversations have failed to progress.
-Luckily, support refunded one failed verification and that refunded credit let me test a secondary hypothesis without interrupting the experiment.theres measurable ROI to this approach if youre deliberate and track metrics.
+Luckily, support refunded one failed verification and that refunded credit let me test a secondary hypothesis without interrupting the experiment.
+There's measurable ROI to this approach if you're deliberate and track metrics.

 Practical plan to assess Raya access, profile strategy, and match approach